Yaseen048/coursework-1-Yaseen048/comp0035_coursework1.md

 ## Definition of the business need
+the business need is to increase revenue
 ### Problem definition
+Due to covid-19 cinemas were temporarily shut down as everyone went into lockdown, the first of which started in March 2020.
+This led to a loss in revenue for cinemas and film production companies as customers were not able to go to the cinemas which is their main source of income.
+Despite lockdown ending and cinemas being reopened, there are currently only a limited number of screenings.

 ### Target audience
+The target audience are cinemas
 ### Questions to be answered using the dataset
+How has covid-19 affected the sales of movies in cinema after the pandemic and the re-opening of cinemas?
+What movie genres are more popular?
+Which movie genres have been the least and most affected after lockdown?
+Does the length of the movie affect the ticket sales for that movie?
 ### Suggested web app

 ## Data preparation and exploration